 The global toy industry is a behemoth, with some statistics putting its net worth at around $88.8 billion.
 This comes amidst increasing competition from video games, smartphones and tablets, not to mention the ease of streaming services that continue to pacify kids from a younger age.
 Experts put the golden window of opportunity for toy makers targeting kids at around four to eight years old.
 These few fleeting years are the ages at which children will be most interested in and receptive to toys.
 After that, their interest wanders elsewhere.

-To put that in wider economical context, Lego recently posted its first profit loss in thirteen years.
-The company has been forthright in admitting they simply made too much stock, perhaps in response to a demand they expected, but one which is steadily falling.
+To put that in wider economical context, in 2018 Lego posted its first profit loss in thirteen years.
+The company was forthright in admitting they simply made too much stock, perhaps in response to a demand they expected, but one which is steadily falling.
 As this blog can attest, kids are forever being born, and the next generation is always just around the corner.
 For toymakers, this presents a never-ending stream of opportunity to sell, sell, sell.
 But with the fragile state of our environment, the onus needs to fall on toy makers to do better.
 Fortunately, the industry is getting there, one baby step at a time.

-Along with Mattel and Fisher-Price, Hasbro (makers of Forces of Destiny and the Star Wars Black Series) is among the world’s most profitable toy companies.
+Along with Mattel and Fisher-Price, Hasbro (makers of the Forces of Destiny dolls and the Star Wars Black Series) is among the world’s most profitable toy companies.
 Like its competitors, the company has a sustainability strategy in place, one which it isn’t shy about showing off.
-Delving into some of latest literature shows that 90 per cent of its paper and paperboard packaging comes from recycled materials or sustainably managed forests.
+Delving into some of its recent literature shows that 90 per cent of its paper and paperboard packaging comes from recycled materials or sustainably managed forests.
 It’s not lacking on the plastic front either, having eliminated PVC from its toy and game packaging in 2013.
 In its place the maker uses PET, which is most commonly found in plastic bottles, and is very easily recycled.
 Other efforts have seen Hasbro use smaller packages, less material and reducing label sizes, as well as creating a more sustainable supply chain from end to end.

-This new, eco-conscious direction the toy industry is taking does nothing to erase the environmental burden of existing products.
+This new eco-conscious direction the toy industry is taking does nothing to erase the environmental burden of existing products.
 I’m as enamoured by toys as the next person, but these chemically-laden plastic blobs don’t decompose, while many can’t even be recycled.
 Instead they choke our seas or clog up landfill sites.
 Though we’re slow to learn from past mistakes, the times are changing and a new dawn for the toy industry will soon be upon us.